Eddiedude1/Trying-something/README.md

-# prediciting_salaries
+# Prediciting Salaries
-Predicting Salaries project to practice machine learning
+Scope:  Build a model to predict salaries given train features and actual salaries
+Deliverable:  Use new data to test your salary predictions against